hungtran84/k8s-cka/s07_deploy_volume/01-rollout-basic/1-deployments.md

-# Demo 1 - Updating a Deployment and checking our rollout status
+# Updating a Deployment and checking our rollout status

 - Let's start off with rolling out v1